10 simple ways to recognise heat exhaustion in chickens.

 In this article, we'll look at how to tell if your flock is becoming badly affected by the heat.

-From there are some easy steps you can take to make sure that you care for your girls (and boys) equally as well in the heat of summer as the cold of winter.
+Then we'll look at some easy steps to help you care for your girls (and boys) just as well in summer heat as you do in winter cold.

 Why is recognising heat exhaustion important?

-A chicken's normal body temperature(1, 3) is between 40ºC and 41ºC (104ºF and 107ºF).
-They don't have sweat glands, so there are limits to a chicken's ability to regulate its body temperature.
+A chicken's normal body temperature(13) is between 40ºC and 41ºC (104ºF and 107ºF).
+But unlike humans they don't have sweat glands, so they have limited ways to cool themselves down.

-• In areas of high humidity (above 50%), temperatures above just 20ºC (68ºF) will cause some mild heat stress.
+• temperatures above just 20ºC (68ºF) will cause some mild heat stress

-• At 30ºC (86ºF) the bird will not be able to lose heat fast enough and is likely to suffer a stroke brought on by the heat.
+• at 30ºC (86ºF) the bird will not be able to lose heat fast enough, which puts then in danger of heat stroke.

 Why does it happen?

-Some breeds can deal with extremes of temperature better than others(2)
+Some breeds are better equipped to deal with hot weather than others(2)

-Heavy breeds will be next in line.
-Broilers - birds bred for their meat - will show signs of heat exhaustion much more quickly than layers.
+• Heavy breeds will be next in line.
+Broilers – birds bred for meat – will show signs of heat exhaustion much more quickly than layers.

-And broiler chicks (between 6 and 8 weeks old) have been shown to be even more badly affected by heat exhaustion than adults(4).
+• And broiler chicks (between 6 and 8 weeks old) have been shown to be even more badly affected than adults(4).

 How to tell if your flock is suffering from heat exhaustion.

-These ten symptoms are given in order of seriousness, 10 being the worst.
-The further along your flock is, the worse the outcome is likely to be.
+These ten symptoms are listed in order of seriousness, 10 being the most severe.
+The further along your chickens are, the worse the outcome is likely to be.

 1. Panting